theseus-os/Theseus/book/src/subsystems/display/porthole.md

 To address this issue, Rust provides the `Iterator` trait, which allows you to process a collection in a lazy, chunk-by-chunk manner.
 In the context of rendering, this can lead to significant performance improvements.

 Consider a case study where our window has a size of `width: 80, height: 80` and is located at `x: 0, y: 0`.
-Instead of accessing each pixel individually, we can create an iterator for the `VirtualFrameBuffer` that will allow us to access the data in larger chunks.
+Instead of accessing each pixel individually, we can create an iterator for the `VirtualFramebuffer` that will allow us to access the data in larger chunks.
 For example, we can take a row of pixels starting from `0` to `80` from both the window's framebuffer and the backbuffer.
 Then, we can simply call `copy_from_slice` to copy the data, move to the next row, and repeat.

 This approach significantly increased performance compared to accessing each pixel individually.
 It also makes the code more flexible and easier to maintain.
 This case study demonstrates the power of Iterators in Rust and how they are used to improve the performance of our rendering operations.
 For more information on the design and implementation of the Iterator-based rendering, please refer to the file framebuffer.rs.